DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ### Bivariate Moran's I {-}

 To find spatial association between the dependent variable and the covariates, we compute the bivariate Moran's Index.
 Covariates with statistically significant degree of spatial correlation with the SMR are initial potential candidates for the spatial autorregresive models.
-We will calculate the Moran's I $p-value$ and plot to scrutinized the covariates that spatially correlate with the SMR.
+We calculate the Moran's I $p-value$ and plot to scrutinized the covariates that spatially correlate with the SMR.

 The analysis is perform for the entier study period.
-However, for the sake of brevity, we will display only the results for 2014.
+However, for the sake of brevity, we display only the results for 2014.

 ```r